|

 "It sounds good that they're going to 'age' the posts."

 had with the changes.
-This was the one showing where a trench had been dug
+This showed where a trench had been

 between two old gravestones in the south-east corner of the